abavistwellness.com

 Applying Dermabond

-Consideration for Dermabond
+Consideration When using Dermabond

 1. Wound Type and Size: Dermabond is best suited for small, clean, and straight-edged wounds.
 It may not be appropriate for wounds with irregular edges or high tension.